Floydlang/floyd/Notes/TD 1 - Processes and channel.md

 This design solves how Floyd handles time, mutation, concurrency on the boards.
 Pure functions cannot do this stuff.

+# GOALS

+- One well-defined and composable method of async.
+- No DSL like nested completions.
+- No threads
+- No callback hell or inversion of control

+# INSIGHTS

+- Synchronization points between systems (state or concurrent) always breaks composition.
+Move to top of product.
+ONE super-mediator per complete server-spanning solution.

+- Differentiate between _parts_ (node instances of channels and coroutines that you position and wire together) with values of channels and corutines, that are created programatially and dynamically.

+- You can package a board into a *chip*.
+This is a first class value that can be instantiate using code or using part nodes.
+-

+# IDEAS
-# IDEA - Split concept of go routine and channel into several more specific concepts.
+- Split concept of go routine and channel into several more specific concepts.

-# IDEA: Use golang for motherboards.
+- Use golang for motherboards.
 Visual editor/debugger.
 Use FloydScript for logic.
 Use vec/map/seq/struct for data.

-# Use cases for GO routines & channels
+# Use-cases for GO routines & channels
-- move data between clocks
+- move data between clocks (instead of atomic operation / queue / mutex)
-- do blocking call, like REST request
+- do blocking call, like REST request.
+- start non-blocking lambda operations - referential transparent - like calculating high-quality image in the background.
-- do async lambda operations - referential transparent.
-Or unpure (auto save doc)
+- start non-blocking unpure background calculation (auto save doc)
 - start lengthy operation, non-blocking using passive future
 - run process concurrently, like analyze game world to prefetch assets
-- handle requests from OS quickly, like audio buffer switch
+- handle requests from OS quickly, like call to audio buffer switch process()
-- implement a generator / seq
+- implement a generator / seq / iterator for lazy calculation during foreach
-- enable parallelization
+- enable parallelization by hiding function behind channel (allows it to be parallellized)
 - Coroutines let you time slice heavy computation so that it runs a little bit in each frame.
+- Concept: State-less lambda.
+Takes time but is referential transparent.
+These can be callable from pure code.
+Not true!!
+This introduces cow time.
+- Model a process, like Erlang.
+UI process, realtime audio process etc.
+- Supply a service that runs all the time, like GO netpoller.
+Hmm.
+Maybe and audio thread works like this too?

+-- Parallellize-tweak

+- Ex: communicate with a read-only server using REST.
+No side effects, just time.

+A) Use futures and promises, completions.
+B) Block clock thread, hide time from program.
+This makes run_clock() a continuation!!!
+C) clock
+D) Clock result will contain list of pending operations, as completions.
+Now client decides what to do with them.
+This means do_clock() only makes one tick.

+Can pure function create a socket?
+Token socket is OK.
+Or create socket with clock at top level?!
+This allows simple asynchronous programming: blocking-style-only.

+		### Channels: pure code can communicate with sockets using channels.
+When waiting for a reply, the pure code's coroutine is paused and returned to motherboard level.
+Motherboard resumes coroutine when socket responds.
+This hides time from the pure code - sockets appear to be instantantoues + no inversion of control. ???
+Still breaks rule about referenctial transparency. ### Use rules for REST-com that requires REST-commands to be referential transparent = it's enough we only hide time. ??? more?

+You can have modules / chips that you instantiate and that internally has channels and processes.

 •• NOTICE: Floyd coroutines ARE using real threads = needs to be thread safe.
 Call them vthreads to goroutines ("coroutines" means cooperative multitasking)

-Each process is-a vthread
-You can spawn vthreads -- owned by calling context
+Each process is-a vthread.
+You can spawn vthreads values -- owned by calling context

 Composable.
 Make chip and dynamically instantiate chips with internal processes, channels and vthreads